Robust Extraction of Tomographic Information via Randomized Benchmarking: Tomographic Reconstruction from RB

 \begin{restatable}{lem}{cliffordspan} The linear span of unitary maps coincides with the linear span of Clifford group unitary maps.
 Moreover, the projection of a TP map to this linear span is a unital map. \end{restatable}

-This implies that estimates of the average fidelities of any given TP $\sop E$ with a set of linearly-independent Clifford group unitary maps can be used to reconstruct the the {\em unital part} of $\sop E$, which we denote $\sop E'$.
+Given a set of linearly independent vectors that span a subspace, and the inner product of an unknown vector with all elements of that set, it is a simple linear algebra exercise to determine the projection of the unknown vector onto the subspace.
+Similarly, measuring the average fidelity of some TP map $\sop E$ to a Clifford group map $\sop C_i$ is equivalent to measuring such an inner product---the matrix inner product $\tr(\sop E\sop C_i^\dagger)$.
+Since Clifford maps span the unital subspace of quantum CPTP maps, measuring the inner product of $\sop E$ with a set of maximal linearly independent elements of the Clifford group is sufficient to reconstruct the projection of $\sop E$ onto the unital subspace.
+We call this projection the {\em unital part} of $\sop E$, and denote it by $\sop E'$.

 Since the unitality condition constrains only how the map acts on the identity component of a state, $\sop E'$ can be obtained by changing how $\sop E$ acts on that component.
 Defining $\sop Q$ to be the projector into the identity component of any operator, and $\sop Q^\perp$ to be the projection into the orthogonal complement (i.e. $\sop Q + \sop Q^\perp = \sop I$), one finds that

 which indicates that $\sop E$ and $\sop E'$ map traceless operators in the same way.
 The maps $\sop E$ and $\sop E'$ have Pauli-Liouville representations

 so we refer to $\vec\tau_{\sop E}$ as the non-unital part of $\sop E$.
 It is then clear that $\sop E'$ is described by $(d^{2}-1)^2$ real parameters if $\sop E$ is TP, while $\sop E$ itself is described by $(d^{2}-1)d^{2}$ real parameters.
 The unital part of $\sop E$ contains the vast majority of the parameters needed to describe $\sop E$---in fact, over $93\%$ of the parameters for two qubits, and over $99\%$ of the parameters for four qubits.